-In this space, we will share the key or favorite workouts of our running friends and provide all the Runivores out there some training tips.
+In this space, we will share the key or favorite workouts of our running friends and elites and provide all the Runivores out there some training tips.
 Run with a smile, of course, but be ready to take on some pain!!

 If you are a trail runner in Hong Kong or have been following the island’s running scene, you are no stranger to this Australian-born runner that can’t seem to keep his shirt on no matter how cold it gets.
 Known for racing every weekend, his strong mental game and great pacing, it’s a pleasure to have him share one of his favorite (or should I say least favorite) workouts.